-Staying Alert at Work:
+Staying Alert at Work

 It can be challenging to stay alert and focused while shift working but, there are actions you can take to help.
 Being hydrated and eating a nutritious diet can be energising and can promote optimum functioning.
 Some gentle exercise before work can boost energy and alertness.
 Suitable levels of lighting, temperature and ventilation in the workplace are all conducive to better focus.
-If you find yourself becoming fatigued, and it's feasible to do so, take a short break or switch tasks.
-Both can help you to refocus.
+If you find yourself becoming fatigued, switching to work which is more stimulating, can help you to refocus.